Gressling/cheminf-EDU/machineLearning/metabolomics_biomarker_discovery/README.md

 The dataset has been visualized using various plots:

-  -  Distribution of Metabolites: Histograms for each metabolite show the distribution of their values.
+  -  Distribution of Metabolites: Histograms for each metabolite show the distribution of their values
-  -  Pairplots: Pairwise scatter plots of metabolites, colored by disease status, to visualize relationships and clustering.
+  -  Pairplots: Pairwise scatter plots of metabolites, colored by disease status, to visualize relationships and clustering
-  -  Correlation Heatmap: A heatmap of the correlation matrix to identify relationships between different metabolites.
+  -  Correlation Heatmap: A heatmap of the correlation matrix to identify relationships between different metabolites

 ## Usage

 This dataset can be used for:

-   - Analyzing the differences in metabolite levels between healthy and diseased individuals.
+   - Analyzing the differences in metabolite levels between healthy and diseased individuals
-   - Building machine learning models to predict disease status based on metabolite levels.
+   - Building machine learning models to predict disease status based on metabolite levels
-   - Conducting statistical analysis to identify significant metabolites related to the disease.
+   - Conducting statistical analysis to identify significant metabolites related to the disease